canonical/cloud-init/doc/rtd/topics/network-config.rst

 this state `Cloud-init`_ delegates rendering of the configuration to Distro supported formats.
 The following ``renderers`` are supported in cloud-init:

+- **NetworkManager**

+`NetworkManager <https://networkmanager.dev>`_ is the standard Linux network configuration tool suite.
+It supports a wide range of networking setups.
+Configuration is typically stored in ``/etc/NetworkManager``.

+It is the default for a number of Linux distributions, notably Fedora;
+CentOS/RHEL; and derivatives.

 - **ENI**

 /etc/network/interfaces or ``ENI`` is supported by the ``ifupdown`` package